 If your roof is damaged and left unrepaired it could leak into your attic and further into your house, causing mould and rot.
 Check it from the outside by looking for cracked, lifted, loose or worn tiles or slates, and on the inside by looking out for water spots, discolouration or sagging.
 If you have a flat roof, this is particularly important as they're more prone to leaks.

 If you have an open fire, ensure the chimneys are clean and free from any debris.
 Unused chimneys may need capping to prevent birds and rodents nesting.

 Loft insulation - The Energy Saving Trust recommend lost insulation be at least 27cm thick.
 Not only will that make your house warmer and less susceptible to frost damage, but you could save money on heating bills too.

 Get your boiler serviced once a year to ensure it's working correctly.
-With our Home Insurance Home Emergency Cover we may repair your boiler in the event of breakdown, provided it's been checked by a qualified tradesperson in the last 15 months.
-With Essential, Plus, Premier or Specialist Home Insurance Home Emergency Cover we don’t cover boilers over 15 years/ 60kw per hour or 250000 BTU’s.
+With our Home Insurance Home Emergency add-on we can repair your boiler in the event of breakdown, provided it's been checked by a qualified tradesperson in the last 15 months.
+However, we don’t cover boilers over 15 years, 60kw per hour or 250000 BTU’s.

 As well as ensuring your heating works when you need it, having the heating system serviced can save money on fuel as your system will be more efficient.

 Ensure your gutters and downspouts are securely attached to your house and directing water where they should be to avoid water soaking the brickwork.
 If you have faulty, leaky gutters, or downpipes which are not water-tight, this could lead to damp in your house, so inspect the exterior during or just after rain.

 Ensure rainwater drains are clear of leaves and other debris.
 Give guttering and down-pipes a once over to make sure there are no leaks or cracks, particularly where two sections join.